 The three innocents were soon immersed in the jaws of The Great War, which was to engulf the world, and steal the lives of millions.

 Like other terrible battles whose names reverberate in history, the word Gallipoli still holds sway and evokes a sense of awe and sadness.
 Some two hundred thousand allied troups were killed here.
 Of the three young lads that had run away from home to fight, Sam was the only one to make it out alive.
-Seeing his brother die first and then his best friend take a bullet standing next to him, Sam stumbled out and took leave, heading to London.
+Seeing his brother die first and then his best friend take a bullet standing next to him, Sam stumbled out and took leave, heading to

 Sam had lost his brother, his best friend, his mother and sister all in the space of a few years.
 He changed his surname from Isaacs to King – George’s name.
 Perhaps this was in memory of his friend, perhaps it was to hide his “Jewishness”, and it served both purposes.
 The young solider found respite in Castle Street in London’s East End at the home of his father’s sister, Miriam Weinstein and her refugee Polish husband.
 They had three children, two daughters and a son.

 Esther, the middle daughter, was a feisty attractive redhead and was to become the love of Sam’s life.
 However, Esther and Sam were first cousins.
 Despite family protestations and Sam returning to fight the remainder of the war, they eventually married.
-In 1918, as battles still raged in France and sick with influenza, Sam returned to Australia.
-Esther joined her husband a year later.
+In 1918, as battles still raged in

 Esther did her best to bear the heat, the bone brittle dryness of the land and the rowdiness of the clients but about 18 months later, and mother to a little baby girl - my grandmother Frances, she succumbed to what was described as a bout of brain fever.
 Sam decided to bring his English rose home.
 The voyage was hard, long, troubled, and sickly.
 Esther, it seems, was barely kept alive by an energetic and determined ship’s doctor.

 They returned to the hustle and bustle of the city.
-Sam, educated, erudite, in love but without a real trade, continually pined for Australia.
-He firstly ran a fish and chips shop and then became a London Black cab driver.
-Esther, an outrageous, opinionated, stubborn lady who loved gin, cigarettes and strawberries, was happy in the city.
+Sam, educated, erudite, in love but without a real trade, continually pined for

 From across the oceans and from different continents, it seemed neither could be totally content in the other’s world but to be together, it was a necessary price to pay.
 They had met in war from different ends of the globe, had survived frontline battles, were first cousins and bound together by love, blood and ancestry.
-They lived out the remainder of their lives in London, survived by my grandmother and her younger brother.
+They lived out the remainder of their lives in

-I vaguely recall the excitement and expectation when my grandmother Frances journeyed back to Australia to see her birthplace, her father’s hometown and to meet her father’s half brother and sister borne from Maurice’s second marriage.
+I vaguely recall the excitement and expectation when my grandmother Frances journeyed back to

-Throughout the years I have since heard stories about my fiery great grandmother whom I am said to take after, her loving educated husband from Australia and in turn, my grandmother’s life during the next Great War and her pivotal 6 week journey to retrace her roots and meet her family.
+Throughout the years I have since heard stories about my fiery great grandmother whom I am said to take after, her loving educated husband from

 The ring I now wear.
 The Opal is our family.
-It is both Australia and the UK.
-It is where we journey to, where we settle and the people that we love.
+It is both

 1 comment: